sapopovic/scion-time/README.md

 > [!NOTE]
-> This branch contains the implementation of an alternative sample offset interpolation algorithm, based on the Theil-Sen estimator.
+> This branch contains the implementation of two alternative sample offset interpolation algorithms, based on
+> a) the Theil-Sen estimator
+> b) Least Absolute Deviations
-> You can find more information on the algorithm in THEIL-SEN-README.md.
+> You can find more information on the algorithms in THEIL-SEN-README.md and LAD-README.md.

 # Secure and Dependable Clock Synchronization on Next-Generation Networks